Your working capital is the cash you have on hand to cover daily operating expenses and is calculated by subtracting what you owe from what you own.

 The pros and cons of working capital loans

-As with any loan product, working capital loans provide the capital you need to operate your business, but can also present major risk to your long term finances and personal credit history.
+As with any loan, working capital loans provide the capital you need to operate your business, but can also present a major risk to your long-term finances and personal credit history.

-- No equity given away - You can maintain ownership of your business and don’t have to give up any equity just to secure the funding you need.
+- No loss of equity - You can maintain ownership of your business and won’t have to give up any equity to secure funding

-- Limited restrictions on how to use the loan - use your new capital how you want.
-Lenders don’t have strict requirements or oversight on what you put the money towards.
+- Limited restrictions on how to use the loan - You can use your influx of capital how you want.
+Lenders don’t have oversight on what you put the money towards.

-- High APR - Since working capital loans are meant to be a short term financing option, they tend to come along with high repayments and APR.
-The typical APR for a working capital loan is anywhere from 5%-80% depending on the specific loan product you apply for.
+- High APR - Since they are meant to be a short term financing option, working capital loans tend to come with high repayments and APR.
+The typical APR for working capital loans are anywhere from 5%-80% depending on the specific loan product you apply for.

-- Tied to personal credit - In the case of missed payments, a working capital loan can hurt your credit score.
-Additionally, some loans and lenders may require collateral or a personal guarantee which could put your personal and business assets in jeopardy.
+- Tied to personal credit - A working capital loan can hurt your credit score if you miss payments.
+Additionally, some loans and lenders may require collateral or a personal guarantee, which could put your personal and business assets in jeopardy.

 How a working capital loan can work for you

-Since lenders don’t have many restrictions on how to use your loan, you can leverage the capital in whatever way you think is best for your business.
-Here are some of the most common ways businesses use working capital loans:
+Since lenders don’t have many restrictions on how to use your loan, you can use the capital in whatever way you think will benefit your business most.
+Here are some of the most common ways businesses use a working capital loan: